c-sanders/Quaternion/README.md

 is because they are comprised of four parts, and the prefix "quater" comes from the Latin word for four.

 As an interesting aside, any quaternion which has its scalar part equal to 0, is referred to as a "pure quaternion".
-Quaternions inhabit the mathematical space known as the Hamiltonian $\mathbb{H}$, and which is named after the inventor of quaternions, William Rowan Hamilton.
-According to ChatGPT,
-$\mathbb{H}$ forms a real vector space of dimension 4, as has the following basis;
+The mathematical space which quaternions reside in - or inhabit, is known as the Hamiltonian $\mathbb{H}$.
+This space is named after the mathematician who invented quaternions, the Irishman William Rowan Hamilton.
+According to ChatGPT, $\mathbb{H}$ forms a real vector space of dimension 4, and has the following basis;

 ```math
 \{1,i,j,k\}